 Read on for further information.

-Please note: the role of the Office for Early Childhood Development is to steward the early childhood development in South Australia.
+Please note: the role of the Office for Early Childhood Development is to steward the early childhood development system in South Australia.
 We are not a higher education provider.
 If you have specific questions related to early childhood courses, we recommend contacting the relevant tertiary education institutions for assistance.

 A skilled and well-supported early childhood education workforce is critical to delivering an early childhood system that gives children the best possible start.